- Request services

 When you request a service as an organization member, the deployed service is automatically assigned to the organization, and you're assigned as primary owner.

 If you're the primary owner of a service, you can change the ownership assignment of a service.
-See Assign Ownership for more information.
+For more information, see Set Ownership.